yaboroda/dzshuffled/README.md

 ```sh
 $ sudo ln -s $(pwd)/dzshuffled /usr/bin/dzshuffled
 ```

+#### install and use on windows
+Chapter in development.
+Write me if you need it and i will do it ASAP.
+Now it isn't my priority.

 #### register Deezer app
 To run this script you must register your own Deezer app and write Application ID and Secret Key in config.